What is sepsis?

 In severe cases, one or more organs fail.
 In the worst cases, blood pressure drops, the heart weakens and the patient spirals toward septic shock.
 Once this happens, multiple organs—lungs, kidneys, liver—may quickly fail and the patient can die.

 Sepsis is a major challenge in the intensive care unit, where it’s one of the leading causes of death.
-It arises unpredictably and can progress rapidly.
+It is also a leading cause of people being readmitted to the hospital.
+Sepsis arises unpredictably and can progress rapidly.

 What causes sepsis?